top of page

 • Functional movement retraining

-• Sport-specific return-to-play protocols
+• Sport-specific return-to-play progression

 • Load management and activity progression

 Active rehabilitation helps restore stability and reduce the risk of future ankle sprains.
+Clinical practice guidance supports therapeutic exercise, proprioceptive training, and functional progression for ankle sprains and ankle instability.

 Massage Therapy